 (Adds details throughout and updates prices to close)

-* The materials group, which includes precious and base metals miners and fertilizer companies, fell 0.7 percent as gold mining stocks lost ground.
+* The materials group, which includes precious and base metals miners and fertilizer companies, also added 2.4 percent.

 * Financials, which account for more than one-third of the weight of the TSX, gained 0.9 percent, while industrials rose 1.2 percent as railroad shares climbed.

 * The TSX posted 4 new 52-week highs and 6 new lows.
 Nine of the index's 10 main groups ended higher.

 * The largest percentage gainer on the TSX was First Quantum Minerals Ltd, which rose 8.5 percent, while the largest decliner was Prometic Life Sciences Inc , down 29.0 percent.

 * The TSX will be closed on Friday for Good Friday.
 (Reporting by Fergal Smith)